-Within the properties of most field types, there s a drop down value that allows you to change the type of field to any other field type.
+Within the properties of most field types, there s a drop down value that allows you to change the type of field to another field type.

 This will significantly speed up form creation when used in conjunction with Automatic Field Detection.